ankitbioinfo/NiCo_Documentation/docs/tutorial0.rst

     #from scipy.spatial import cKDTree
     #from SCTransform import SCTransform

+    # if you installed the nico package
+    import nico
-    #from nico import Annotations as sann
+    from nico import Annotations as sann

+    # if you did not install the nico package and downloaded the nico files into the current directory
-    import Annotations as sann
+    # import Annotations as sann

     import warnings